mapsplugin/cordova-plugin-googlemaps/README.md

 - **v2.2.8**
   - Add: support languages (`Polish`)
-  - Fix: Can not build on iOS.
+  - Fix: Can not build on iOS completely.
   - Fix: Localize function is incorrect.
+  - Fix: can not use backbutton event.
+  - Add: plugin remove helper script.

 ---